anbjos/spectral-transformer/README.md

 ## Transformer Block

 The system considered here is an **encoder**, composed of $N$ stacked **Transformer attention layers**, each integrating multi-head attention, feed-forward layers, and add and norm operations.
-These layers process input sequences into high-dimensional representations, making the encoder suitable for tasks like classification, sound processing, or summarization.
+These layers process input sequences into high-dimensional representations.

 The original Transformer architecture, as introduced in [*Attention Is All You Need*](https://arxiv.org/html/1706.03762v7), included both an encoder and a decoder: